 Ten years ago on my Appalachian Trail thru-hike, I hiked 38 miles through a day and most of a night to reach Harpers Ferry in time to catch the Friday morning 7am train into Washington, DC.

-I will never forget the events of this day, and I just had to share the story with Jane and Wilson.
+I will never forget the events of this day, and on our Airstream adventure around America, I just had to share the story with Jane and Wilson.

 It was an absolutely brutal 18 hours on my feet.
 Hiking with another thru-hiker, we pushed ourselves to our physical limits.
 At some point in the night, we lost the trail and had to walk many miles along a road and then several miles along the railroad tracks, which led through a tunnel and over a trestle bridge to Harpers Ferry.
 Passing through the tunnel and over the bridge was dangerous.
 If a train came, there wasn’t much room to avoid it.